 You have to make special bearing arrangements at the end of floor trusses so that they can rest on vertical members properly.

-Cambers are slight upward arch or curves that are intentionally created between two chords of floor trusses.
+Cambers are slight upward arches or curves created between two chords of floor trusses to address dead-load deflections.